Deploy Azure DDoS Protection by using the Azure portal

 Some of Azure DDoS protection features include:

-• Multi-layered protection: When deployed with a web application firewall (WAF), DDoS Protection protects both at the network layer (Layer 3 and 4, offered by Azure DDoS Protection) and at the application layer (Layer 7, offered by a WAF).
+• Multi-layered protection.
+When deployed with a WAF, DDoS Protection protects both at the network layer and the application layer.

-Let us have a look in a bit more detail at some of those key features.
+Let's look in a bit more detail at some DDoS Protection key features.

 Always-on traffic monitoring